Play! + Scala on GAE

 You need to install GAE SDK for Java as I mentioned above.
 If you don't, you'll see the error below when deploying:

-~ either using the $GAE_PATH environment variable or with the --gae option
+~ You need to specify the path of you GAE installation, ~ either using the $GAE_PATH environment variable or with the --gae option

 400 Bad Request